-Obama enlists Republican Kasich to press for TPP passage
+Obama enlists Republican Kasich to strategize on TPP passage

 On his final trip to Asia earlier this month, Obama spent time reassuring nervous partners that the United States would finalize the deal.
 But on Friday, Vietnam's parliament indicated it would not ratify the deal quickly.

-Failure to pass the TPP would prompt Southeast Asian countries to turn to China and Russia, Kasich said in an opinion piece in the Wall Street Journal on Friday.

-The White House also invited other business and political leaders to join the Oval Office meeting, including former Republican Treasury Secretary Henry Paulson, International Business Machines Corp Chief Executive Officer Virginia Rometty and former New York City Mayor Michael Bloomberg.

-(Reporting by Roberta Rampton; Editing by Lisa Von Ahn)
+(Reporting by Roberta Rampton; Editing by Lisa Von Ahn and Jonathan Oatis)